Geoffrey Austin

 Geoffrey Lewis Austin (11 September 1837 – 29 May 1902) was a British Army officer, cricket administrator and cricketer.

+Early life

 Austin was born at Canterbury in Kent, the youngest son of George and Eliza Austin.
 His father worked as a solicitor and was High Seneschal of Canterbury Cathedral.
 Austin was educated at The King's School in the city and lived in the Cathedral precincts throughout his life.

 Cricket

 A keen sportsman, Austin was described as "a capital shot, an expert angler and an enthusiastic and successful golfer".
 He played in three first-class cricket matches, two for Kent County Cricket Club and one for the Gentlemen of Kent, in the 1860s as well as in other matches for sides such as Band of Brothers, an amateur side closely associated with the Kent county club.

 Austin is more notable as the second manager of Canterbury Cricket Week, taking over the role from William de Chair Baker.
 He was a "popular" manager of the week, at the time an important social event, and served on the Kent Committee for a number of years.